mdfnam/QnA/Harf as an Article.md

 # Harf as an Article

 ## Defining Articles
-Articles precede nouns, serving the purpose of indicating whether the noun refers to something specific & identifiable or something nonspecific & general.
+Articles precede nouns, serving the purpose of indicating whether the noun refers to something specific & identifiable or something nonspecific & unkwown.
 In English, we have three articles, they are `a`, `an` and `the`.

 ### Classification of Articles
 Articles can be classified into two categories based on their function in English grammar: